-The department of Animal Production is one of the oldest departments of the University having started in 1965 as part of then Royal Veterinary Collage, University of East Africa.
-The department is administered under the Faculty of Veterinary Medicine, but is also a full member of the Faculty of Agriculture.
-Based on this, all students admitted to the faculties of Agriculture and Veterinary Medicine must take courses taught by the department, including students of Biomedical Technology, Wildlife Management, Food Technology, Range Management and Agricultural engineering.
+The Department of Animal Production is one of the oldest departments of the University having started in 1965 as part of the Royal Veterinary College, University of East Africa.
+The department is administered under the Faculty of Veterinary Medicine but is also a full member of the Faculty of Agriculture.
+Based on this, all students admitted to the faculties of Agriculture and Veterinary Medicine must take courses taught by the department, including students of Biomedical Technology, Wildlife Management, Food Technology, Range Management, and Agricultural engineering.

-Apart from undergraduate courses, the department of Animal Production offers Masters of Science and PhD level courses in Animal Genetics & Breeding, Animal Nutrition and in Poultry Science.
-Based on its multidisciplinary setup, the department services courses developed in other departments such as PhD in dry land agriculture, agricultural economics.
-Indeed services from various staff of the department are required to implement teaching and research programs in other collages of the University, such as collage of Biological and Physical Sciences.
-The department is engaged in robust research resulting into outstanding publications, and consultancy services through nutrition lab, where feed analysis and ration formulation among other services are offered.
+Apart from undergraduate courses, the Department of Animal Production offers Master of Science and Ph.D. level courses in Animal Genetics & Breeding, Animal Nutrition, and in Poultry Science.
+Based on its multidisciplinary setup, the department services courses developed in other departments such as Ph.D. in dryland agriculture, and agricultural economics.
+Indeed services from various staff of the department are required to implement teaching and research programs in other colleges of the University, such as the college of Biological and Physical Sciences.
+The department is engaged in robust research resulting in outstanding publications, and consultancy services through a nutrition lab, where feed analysis and ration formulation among other services are offered.
 The revenue from this supplement funds required for teaching and other activities in the laboratory.

 Prof.Badamana.M.S (2004 - 2016)

 Prof. R.S.
 Musangi